paoloironhack/data_analytics062020/projects/Project4/project_4_readme.md

 - **DATA <br>
 Please do not upload any data (or SQL database) to the repository** but place a link to the data in your jupyter notebook as we usually do.
 You can then ask the reader in the notebook to download the data and place them locally in the provided empty data folder (with README file in it) Remember to use relative paths in the notebook.
 The link in the notebook can point to the original data set or to your group's data folder on google drive [here](https://drive.google.com/drive/folders/1zIDpffMj5iQ5xKKGV3nSKM38buvRM6jp?usp=sharing) <br>

-- **SQL Database**
+- **SQL Database** <br>
  The data should be stored (on g.drive) as SQL database.
 You can then decide to do the analysis with pandas or  using SQL, **but storing the data as database is mandatory**

 ## Deadline for deliverables and project presentation

-- Project presentation will be on Saturday, October 17th 2020
+- Project presentation will be on **Saturday, October 17th 2020**
-- All deliverables should  be handed in by Saturday, October 17th 2020
+- All deliverables should  be handed in by **Saturday, October 17th 2020**

 ## Group Composition